martin-marek/hdr-plus-swift/README.md

 # TODO
 - [ ] super-resolution
-- [ ] support for bursts with bracketed exposure
 - [ ] fix progressbar getting stuck loading the first image

 Please feel free to contribute to any of these features or suggest other features.